nikopo1/Stuff/writing-on-the-wall/cxx.md

 One solution might be to make the reference return type const, but that won't solve the issue of dangling references if the System object is deallocated (e.g. when running out of scope).

+## Item 32: Make sure public inheritance models "is-a"

+The title pretty much says it all.